 What are the interview and audition timetable and arrangements?

 All applicants will be contacted within a few days of the receipt of applications at the beginning of September.
 If your application is judged suitably strong to proceed to interviews and auditions, you will be contacted first of all to send some examples of your written work (if required for your course).
-You will then be invited to come to Oxford during the period 21 to 23 September 2022.
+You will then be invited to come to Oxford during the period 21 to 23 September 2022 for your organ audition.
 Your first-choice college will accommodate you throughout the time you are in Oxford and will be in touch with you concerning these arrangements.
-While the 2022 interviews and auditions are being planned to take place in person in Oxford, they may revert to being conducted online if the public health situation demands it.
+Academic interviews will be held online.

 This sample timetable gives an idea of what the audition days will involve: